 Many DSCR loans include prepayment penalties, meaning you’ll incur a fee for paying off your loan early.
 These penalties vary in structure, so understand the terms before signing any loan documents.
 Knowing the details of potential prepayment penalties helps you avoid unexpected costs and make informed long-term financing decisions.

-Drawbacks and Risks of DSCR Loans
+Risks of DSCR Loans

 While DSCR loans offer clear advantages for real estate investors, it’s essential to understand the potential drawbacks before committing.
 Weighing these considerations against the benefits will help you make informed financing decisions.